-Development Objective to 2014-20: Vietnam accesses and uses high level p economic and inclusive development, o - encies, to contribute to the country's sustainable End of strategy outcome to 2020 End-of-strategy outcome indicators (2020) Data source and baseline Target Key assumptions Vietnam accesses and uses high level professional and technical knowledge, skills and competencies, to contribute to the country's sustainable economic and social development, and enduring links with Australia (i) Records of actual changes in organisations linked to activities/advice of alumni/trainees; (ii) 3rd party observations of relative effectiveness of changes implemented; (iii) quantitative data on actual change in production, sales/trade etc or quality in government/services delivery; (iv) qualitative data (rubrics) on development impact of actual results recorded.
-Impact Evaluation: Recommend - (i) survey of employer organisations of Outcome 1 Alumni, plus of Outcome 2 trainees to assess indicators in column B); (ii) Baseline data on Outcome 2 training and changes in workplace processes/outputs to be designed consistent with focus of Impact survey and implemented as each organisation contract is established; Organisations (government, enterprises, CSOs) demonstrate clear level of improvement in quality of work outputs or expanded production/ services that are directly relevant to listed development area. (each organisation will have specific detail).
-That: (i) Australian Aid funding for the HRD Strategy is maintained at sufficient level to permit planned numbers of Outcome 1 awards consistently over each year and adequate resourcing for the targeted Outcome 2 organisations to benefit from support for competency based reform to workplace processes and management ; (ii) the DFAT and the HRD Program manage timely and effective implementation process to ensure sufficient time to allow impact to occur and be measured; (iii) Vietnam and Australian partners demonstrate commitment and diligence to implementation activities.
-[Refer additional assumptions at Outcome levels] Key evaluative questions for end-of- strategy outcome (i) Are the HE/TVET knowledge and skills to be learned through scholarship awards being targeted to the most appropriate development needs and have the best potential for measurable impact over about five years after return to Vietnam?; (ii) Are causal links between new knowledge of alumni/trainees able to be attributed validly (even if partial)?; (iii) qualitative judgements from independent 3rd party expert observers to make assessments on the DEGREE of change actually achieved in organisation process and quality results from use of new K/S/C; (iv) quantitative data (where feasible) on actual increase in target result per organisation , e.g. quality and /or coverage of government services, production or new trade established, new capacity to sustain training after end of TA support from Australian partners; and (v) program wide data confirm actual increase in numbers of women gaining higher management positions; (vi) increase in numbers of PWD, ethnic minority/rural poor whose individual circumstances show improvement after participation in activities.
-Overarching evaluative questions: (implementation processes) (i) are program implementation milestones being met on time?; (ii) are Australian TA advisers/training provider partners ensuring appropriate expert personnel with fit-for-purpose knowledge and skill in teaching trainer-trainers in CBT techniques? (new NCVER research shows some concerns about effectiveness of training in CBT techniques in RTOs); (iii) are TA/training activities in Vietnam being delivered with appropriate quality, linked to experience in Vietnam implementing environments?; (iv) are Vietnam leaders in organisations (especially government) sufficiently committed to change to be pro-active in solving institutional implementation barriers and in building sustainability?
+Development Objective to 2014-20: Vietnam accesses and uses high level p economic and inclusive development, o encies, to contribute to the country's sustainable End of strategy outcome to 2020 End-of-strategy outcome indicators (2020) Data source and baseline Target Key assumptions Vietnam accesses and uses high level professional and technical knowledge, skills and competencies, to contribute to the country's sustainable economic and social development, and enduring links with Australia (i) Records of actual changes in organisations linked to activities/advice of alumni/trainees; (ii) 3rd party observations of relative effectiveness of changes implemented; (iii) quantitative data on actual change in production, sales/trade etc or quality in government/services delivery; (iv) qualitative data (rubrics) on development impact of actual results recorded.
+Impact Evaluation: Recommend - (i) survey of employer organisations of Outcome 1 Alumni, plus of Outcome 2 trainees to assess indicators in column B); (ii) Baseline data on Outcome 2 training and changes in workplace processes/outputs to be designed consistent with focus of Impact survey and implemented as each organisation contract is established; That: (i) Australian Aid funding for the HRD Strategy is maintained at sufficient level to permit planned numbers of Outcome 1 awards consistently over each year and adequate resourcing for the targeted Outcome 2 organisations to benefit from support for competency based reform to workplace processes and management ; (ii) the DFAT and the HRD facility manage timely and effective implementation process to ensure sufficient time to allow impact to occur and be measured; (iii) Vietnam and Australian partners demonstrate commitment and diligence to implementation activities.
+[Refer additional assumptions at Outcome levels] Key evaluative questions for end-of- strategy outcome potential for measurable impact over about attributed validly (even if partial)?; (iii) quali actually achieved in organisation process an organisation , e.g. quality and /or coverage from Australian partners; and (v) program w (i) Are the HE/TVET knowledge and skills to be learned through scholarship awards being targeted to the most appropriate development needs and have the best potential for measurable impact over about five years after return to Vietnam?; (ii) Are causal links between new knowledge of alumni/trainees able to be attributed validly (even if partial)?; (iii) qualitative judgements from independent 3rd party expert observers to make assessments on the DEGREE of change actually achieved in organisation process and quality results from use of new K/S/C; (iv) quantitative data (where feasible) on actual increase in target result per organisation , e.g. quality and /or coverage of government services, production or new trade established, new capacity to sustain training after end of TA support from Australian partners; and (v) program wide data confirm actual increase in numbers of women gaining higher management positions; (vi) increase in numbers of PWD, ethnic minority/rural poor whose individual circumstances show improvement after participation in activities.
+Overarching evaluative questions: (implementation processes) (i) are program implementation milestones being met on time?; (ii) are Australian TA advisers/training provider partners ensuring appropriate expert personnel with fit-for-purpose knowledge and skill in teaching trainer-trainers in CBT techniques? (new NCVER research shows some concerns about effectiveness of training in CBT techniques in RTOs); (iii) are TA/training activities in Vietnam being delivered with appropriate quality, linked to experience in Vietnam implementing environments?; (iv) are Vietnam leaders in organisations (especially government) sufficiently committed to change to be pro-active in solving institutional mplementation barriers and in building sustainability?